Friday, 17 May 2024

 10th May

-The day started cloudy but rapid butly opened up to give more and more sun until in the evening there was a clear blue sky, warm as well.
+The day started cloudy but rapidly opened up to give more and more sun until in the evening there was a clear blue sky, warm as well.

 Looking back to Kinlochmorar